nagasella/esa/README.md

     // define an entity table
     entity_table table;

-    // define the available components (these are like the columns of the table) table.add_component<velocity>(VELOCITY);
+    // define the available components
+    // for each component, a column in the table is created table.add_component<velocity>(VELOCITY);
     table.add_component<sprite>(SPRITE);